lrferreiro/flutter_flavor/README.md

 [![Star on GitHub](https://img.shields.io/github/stars/lrferreiro/flutter_flavor.svg?style=flat&logo=github&colorB=deeppink&label=stars)](https://github.com/lrferreiro/flutter_flavor)
 [![License: MIT](https://img.shields.io/badge/license-MIT-purple.svg)](https://opensource.org/licenses/MIT)

+Flavors helps us to create builds for different instances of our app.
+For example, we can create a flavor for development, a flavor for production and another flavor for a demo of the app.
+In this way we can create different flavors, and thus have different instances of our apps before publishing it on the App Store and Google Play.

 flutter_favor allows you to quickly configure and define dynamic variables for each flavor in your project.
 The `flavors`, as well as their names; they are dynamically defined by the developer or development team.
 In the configuration of a flavor you can set the `name` of each flavor, as well as the `color` and `location` of its banner.
 When attribute `name` is undefined or empty, the banner is hidden.

 ## Screenshot